Online grooming is now

 will be regulated

-But these laws still haven't passed – and you can help us demand that government keeps their promise.
+But this law still hasn't passed – and you can help us demand that government keeps their promise.

 We’re also starting conversations to help keep children safe from sexual abuse